-143. THE Legislative Power is that which has a right to direct how the Force of the Commonwealth shall be imploy'd for preserving the Community and the Members of it.
-Because those Laws which are constantly to be Executed, and whose Force is always to continue, may be made in a little time; therefore there is no need that the Legislative should be always in being, not having always business to do.
-And because it may be too great temptation to humane [366] frailty, apt to grasp at Power, for the same Persons who have the Power of making Laws, to have also in their hands the power to execute them, whereby they may exempt themselves from Obedience to the Laws they make, and suit the Law, both in its making and execution, to their own private advantage, and thereby come to have a distinct interest from the rest of the Community, contrary to the end of Society and Government.
-Therefore in well order'd Commonwealths, where the good of the whole is so considered as it ought, the Legislative Power is put into the hands of divers Persons, who duly Assembled, have by themselves, or jointly with others, a Power to make Laws, which when they have done, being separated again, they are themselves subject to the Laws they have made; which is a new and near tie upon them to take care that they make them for the publick good.
+a right to direct how the Force of the Commonwealth shall be imployed for preserving the Community and the Members of it.
+But because those Laws which are constantly to be Executed, and whose force is always to continue, may be made in a little time; therefore there is no need that the Legislative should be always in being, not having always business to do.
+And because it may be too great temptation to humane T 3 frailty, apt to grasp at Power, for the same Perfranty, apt to graip at Fower, for the fame ref-fons who have the Power of making Laws, to have also in their hands the power to execute them, whereby they may exempt themselves from Obedience to the Laws they make, and suit the Law, both in its making and execution, to their own private advantage, and thereby come to have a distinct interest from the rest of the Community, contrary to the end of Society and Government oTherefore in well order'd Commonwealths, where the good of the whole is so confidered as it ought, the Legislative Power is put into the hands of divers Persons who duly Assembled, have by themselves, or jointly with others, a Power to make Laws, which when they have done, being separated again, they are themselves subject to the Laws they have made; which is a new and near tie upon them to take care that they make them for the publick good.